tataratat/releso/README.md

 ============

 This page covers the installation process of the framework and its prerequisites.
-The first thing to note is that with version 1.0 the strict dependency on `splinepy` and `gustaf` is not present anymore.
-But if the geometry is to be parameterized by a Spline and the method of Free Form Deformation is to be used to deform a mesh, `splinepy` and `gustaf` are necessary.
+The first thing to note is that with version 0.1.0 the strict dependency on `splinepy` is not present anymore.
+But if the geometry is to be parameterized by a Spline and the method of Free Form Deformation is to be used to deform a mesh, `splinepy` is necessary.

 Prerequisites